-For more information on recent federal proposals to restrict foreign persons from investing and participating in the agricultural sector, read the NALC’s “Congressional Considerations on Restricting Foreign Investments in U.S. Agriculture” here.
+Information on federal proposals from the 117th Congress to restrict foreign persons from investing and participating in the agricultural sector is available on NALC’s website here.

 Q: Has Congress proposed legislation to increase oversight of foreign investments in agriculture?

-During the 117th Congress, a number of bills were introduced that sought to amend the Defense Production Act (“DPA”) of 1950 to place the Secretary of USDA in the Committee on Foreign Investment in the United States (“CFIUS”).
-The proposals that sought to add USDA as a member of CFIUS include:
+During the 118th Congress, a number of bills have been introduced that seek to amend the Defense Production Act (“DPA”) of 1950 to place the Secretary of USDA in the Committee on Foreign Investment in the United States (“CFIUS”).
+The proposals seek to add agriculture as an industry under CFIUS’s jurisdiction include:

 Q: What is CFIUS?

-CFIUS is a multi-government agency entity that is authorized by the DPA (50 U.S.C. § 4565) to review certain transactions involving foreign investments and acquisitions of American companies and real estate to determine whether there is a threat to national security.
-Essentially, CFIUS has the power to suspend, renegotiate, and impose conditions to transactions (whether pending or already completed) that may pose a risk to the national security of the U.S. In other words, the Committee uses these measures to mitigate any threat to national security that arises from a transaction.
+CFIUS is an interagency committee that is authorized by the DPA (50 U.S.C. § 4565) to serve the President in reviewing certain transactions involving foreign investments and acquisitions of American companies and real estate to determine whether a transaction presents a threat to U.S. national security.
+Essentially, CFIUS has the power to renegotiate, enforce, and impose conditions to transactions (whether pending or already completed) that could potentially impair U.S. national security.
+In other words, the Committee uses these measures to mitigate any threat to national security that arises from a transaction.
+CFIUS also makes recommendations to the President on whether to suspend or prohibit a transaction.
+Ultimately, the President has the authority to suspend or prohibit a transaction that would threaten U.S. national security.
 Transactions that may pose a risk to the national security, for example, are investments and acquisitions of critical infrastructure, such as transportation, telecommunication, public health, and energy.
 CFIUS also closely reviews investments in critical technologies.
-In general, these technologies are created or used by certain U.S. businesses and industries that are essential to the nation’s economic and national security.
+These technologies are created or used by certain U.S. businesses and industries that are essential to the nation’s economic and national security.